The Fiat 500L MPV has sharpened up its act. Jonathan Crouch looks at what's now on offer.

 Fiat's fame of course has traditionally been founded on much smaller cars than this - but the brand needs to get better at being bigger if legions of owners of the 500 citycar are not to be lost to other makers as their needs and families grow.
 Launched originally back in 2013, the 500L aimed to give these people a model to trade up to - but it needed a bit of polishing.
 That's what's taken place here.

 You get an urban confidence with the 500L, something encouraged by the light lock-to-lock steering.
 A car you might enjoy on the school run.
 If not quite so much pushing on beyond the city limits.
-Here, you might wish that the steering offered you a little more feedback, a pity because in other respects, this is one of the more dynamically able five-seat mini-MPVs on the market, with a range of willing, torquey engines.
-Well, most of them are willing and torquey anyway.
-You couldn't really say that of the entry-level petrol unit, a 95bhp petrol 1.4 that's one of Fiat's older efforts and which, thanks to limited pulling power, doesn't really feel as fast as the performance stats suggest (rest to 62mph in 12.8s on the way to 111mph).
+Here, you might wish that the steering offered you a little more feedback, a pity because in other respects, this is one of the more dynamically able five-seat mini-MPVs on the market.
+Unfortunately, only one engine is now on offer, a 95bhp petrol 1.4 that's one of Fiat's older efforts and which, thanks to limited pulling power, doesn't really feel as fast as the performance stats suggest (rest to 62mph in 12.8s on the way to 111mph).

-Better then, if possible, to find the funds to stretch to one of the other engine options.
-There's a 120bhp 1.4-litre T-Jet petrol unit, but most customers will want one of the two Multijet diesels.
-There's a 95bhp 1.3-litre unit, which can also be ordered in semi-automatic 'Dualogic form.
-Or a 120bhp 1.6-litre powerplant.
-If you choose your 500L in 'Cross' form, you even get some mild off road ability, thanks to the inclusion of a 'Mode Selector' with a choice of 'Normal', 'Traction+' and 'Gravity Control' settings.
+If you choose your 500L in 'Cross' form, you get some mild off road ability, thanks to the inclusion of a 'Mode Selector' with a choice of 'Normal', 'Traction+' and 'Gravity Control' settings.

 Design and Build